1. Inherited Property in Washington, D.C.: Contesting a Family Settlement Agreement

 Validity of the Written Agreement

-A Family Settlement Agreement is enforceable in Washington, D.C. if it reflects mutual consent, is executed without coercion, and is sufficiently clear in its distribution terms.
+A Family Settlement Agreement is enforceable in Washington, D.C.
+If it reflects mutual consent, is executed without coercion, and is sufficiently clear in its distribution terms.

 We presented testimony and documentation confirming that both siblings signed voluntarily and that the father explicitly intended the commercial property to pass to the eldest son.

-Because there was no evidence of undue influence, lack of capacity, or procedural defects, the court held that the agreement met D.C. contract standards and should not be voided.
+Because there was no evidence of undue influence, lack of capacity, or procedural defects, the court held that the agreement met D.C.
+Contract standards and should not be voided.

 This established a foundational defense against redistributing inherited property outside the agreed framework.